Niall Langley

 50 Minute session, can be adjusted for either Fabric or Synapse SQL Pools

 Streaming is one of the buzzwords used when talking about the Lakehouse.
 It promises to give us real time analytics by enabling a continual flow of data into our analytics platforms.
-It's being used to power real time processes as diverse as fraud detection, recommendation engines, stock trading, GPS tracking and social media feeds.
+It's used to power real time processes as diverse as fraud detection, recommendation engines, stock trading, GPS tracking and social media feeds.
 However, for data engineers used to working with batch jobs this can be a big paradigm shift.

 In this session we take a look at Spark Structured Streaming:

-- How is it architected
+- How is it works

-- What is the latency and performance
+- Latency and performance

 50 Minute Session